 - Make it specific

 When you do that, the recognition not only resonates with the recipients, but it helps others to understand expectations and commit to demonstrating similar behaviors.
+Remember, what gets rewarded is what gets done.

 Think about a time when you were acknowledged for your hard work.
 What about the recognition stands out in your mind and why?